Code-Institute-Submissions/flask-project/README.md

 3. Persuasion
       So the user experience was based on these factors and every decision was built around whether it improved these three functions or not.

-•	User-friendly
+•	User-friendly:

 This was the most important factor when analysing user experience for both the user and the browser to recognise it as a well run website.
 The navigation, aesthetics and the familiarity was on point and I made it very simple to use.

-•	Behavioural psychology
+•	Behavioural psychology:

 I Incorporated different design, images, fonts and words to get the user to feel a certain way to increase the chance of them taking actions and coming back to the website for a second visit.

-•	Optimised website goals
+•	Optimised website goals:

 I put in place solid ux methods and steps that will give the website a platform on how to improve going forward and a measuring tool to analyse what didn’t go well and what was a success.

-•	Making the website interesting
+•	Making the website interesting:

 The website has character and a show topping design to make the user browse more around the website and stay on that website a little longer to increase the odds of a great user experience and ultimately enhance the satisfaction of the consumer

-•	Wireframe diagram
+•	Wireframe diagram:

 I have provide a very straightforward wireframe to understand for this application that highlights the importance of promoting the different recipes, cuisines and courses.